 Tourists can also cook comfortably by sitting on the side of the tent.
 There is a ‘Hirwavan’ garden on the Silvassa Dadar road.
 In this garden, there are loud waterfalls, old stone walls, twin arches, green lawns.

-Silvassa has a Vandhara garden, it is near the Bagh River.
+Silvassa has a Vandhara garden, which is near the Bagh River.
 Large lawns and tents are installed in this garden.
 This place is the most suitable place for a picnic.
 There is also a small zoo and a children’s park in Silvassa.
-All the facilities of the entertainment of children have been provided here.
-There are many things to play in this garden for different colored birds, monkeys, pythons, crocodiles, and children.
+All the facilities for the entertainment of children have been provided here.
+There are many things to play with in this garden for different colored birds, monkeys, pythons, crocodiles, and children.

 The Vanganga Lake and Island Garden Dadra is a 5 km travel from Silvassa and is a lush green garden with quaint wooden bridges, thatched huts, paddle boats, and jogging paths.
 It is a sought-after location for Bollywood, to film song sequences.